OpenDSA/OpenDSA/RST/en/Blockchain/Introduction.rst

 In the figure below, we show a block as having some number and then some data.
 The data might be structured, like a list of transactions.
-But in this example, its just text.
+But in this example, it's just text.
 The point is that hashing a "block" just means taking the various fields (here, the block number and the data), and concatenating them into a single quantity that is hashed by SHA-256.